22 Important Things To Consider Before Starting A Small Business

 Business and pleasure don’t mix unless you mix them up.
 Have a clear boundary about your business and ensure you keep that boundary.
 Do not hire friends and family unless you are going to ensure it will be strictly business during the business hours.

 When you hire friends or family, don’t hesitate to let them go if need be.
 Ensure your business stays business and your pleasure maintains its position.

 As much as you have a distinction between your work and pleasure, ensure you also ensure a balance is achieved.
 I have seen business owners that lazily attend to their businesses for two to four hours a day.

 On the other hand, some others take up twelve to fourteen hours every day (sometimes weekends).
 A balance is best, so you don’t do too little or burn yourself out.
 Give yourself time to rest to recuperate and don’t take too much time off so you can still be relevant and productive.

 16. Decide your structure

 Now that you know what, how, who, and where to sell, it is time to think about the form your business will take.
 You can be the sole owner of the business- sole proprietorship.

 You can also partner with another person or a group of persons called partners in a partnership business.
-You can also go into business with stockholders (at least 4 other persons) for a corporation.
+Furthermore, you can also go into business with stockholders (at least 4 other persons) for a corporation.

 17. Ensure you comply with the law